kevinfranklin03/Snoring_detection_Raspberry_pi/README.md

 - 🧠 **Backend**: Python (Flask + TensorFlow + Firebase) – on the `main` branch
 - 📱 **Frontend**: React Native mobile app – on the `master` branch

-It captures real-time audio, classifies snoring using a deep learning model, stores results in Firebase, and visualizes sleep patterns via the mobile app.
+An IoT-powered system that captures real-time audio via Raspberry Pi, uses an AI model to detect snoring events, logs results to Firebase, and delivers visual sleep analytics straight to your phone.

 ---